 This green smoothie is the perfect punch post-workout when the body is primed and ready to accept nutrients.
 When I first tried this recipe from our R.D.
 I kept wondering … why the chia seeds?!?!
 And this lead to a deeper conversation with our R.D. on good fats!

-Omega 3 is an important good fat that help the body function, help keep the brain healthy, and can fight inflammation.
-There are many good sources of Omega-3s and some of the highest per serving are fish.
+Omega-3 is an important good fat that help the body function, help keep the brain healthy, and can fight inflammation.
+There are many good sources of omega-3s (chia, flax) and some of the highest per serving sources are fish.